KE Holdings Inc. (BEKE) Shares Plummet Below 1-Year High

 BEKE’s Market Performance

-The stock of KE Holdings Inc. (BEKE) has seen a -10.91% decrease in the past week, with a -1.72% drop in the past month, and a -5.61% fall in the past quarter.
-The volatility ratio for the week is 4.04%, and the volatility levels for the past 30 days are at 4.24% for BEKE.
-The simple moving average for the last 20 days is -6.96% for BEKE’s stock, with a simple moving average of 5.11% for the last 200 days.
+The stock of KE Holdings Inc. (BEKE) has seen a -9.64% decrease in the past week, with a -0.87% drop in the past month, and a -9.40% fall in the past quarter.
+The volatility ratio for the week is 4.14%, and the volatility levels for the past 30 days are at 4.25% for BEKE.
+The simple moving average for the last 20 days is -7.42% for BEKE stock, with a simple moving average of 4.63% for the last 200 days.

 Analysts’ Opinion of BEKE